astropy/astropy-APEs/APE14.rst

 ``Time`` etc. objects back from a pixel to world conversion, and conversely to be able to convert ``SkyCoord``, ``Time`` etc. to pixel values.

+While we encourage the use of this class, we will also define a base class that declares the API described here, and we allow other libraries, if needed, to implement their own high-level object.

 The high-level object would not inherit from the low-level classes but instead wrap them.
 The high-level object should provide at a minimum the following two methods: